Stone Duality for Topological Convexity Spaces: Stone Duality

 \hfil\xymatrix{M \ar[r]^ f \ar@{ >->}[d] & L \ar@{ >->}[d]\\ DT \ar[r]_{Df^*} & DS}

-For $x\in M$, the inclusion $M\mono DT$ sends $x$ to $\down(x)\cap T$.
-Then $Df^*$ sends $\down(x)\cap T$ to which is the image of $f(x)$ in the inclusion $L\mono DS$.
-Thus the above diagram commutes.
+commutes, where the inclusion $M\mono DT$ sends $x\in M$ to $T\cap\down\!x$.
+To see that the diagram commutes, note that $Df^*$ sends $T\cap\down\!x$ to which is the image of $f(x)$ in the inclusion $L\mono DS$.
 The condition that $S\subseteq L$ means that all totally compact elements of $DS$ are in $L$, so every element of $DS$ is the join of elements in $L$.
 We will refer to such lattice inclusions as dense.
 Thus the category of $T_0$ topological spaces is equivalent to the category of dense inclusions of spatial coframes into totally compactly generated completely distributive lattices.

 For all of these representations of $T_0$ topological spaces, the fibration is a forgetful functor.
 Furthermore, we see that the fibres are additional structure on the coframe, and that they are partially ordered by inclusion of this additional structure.
 Furthermore, every fibre has a top element, which gives an adjoint to this fibration sending a spatial coframe to the top element of the fibre over it.
 (In fact, this adjoint extends to all coframes, because spatial coframes are reflective in all coframes).
 The top elements of the fibres are exactly the sober spaces.